Published: August 05, 2021

 Using technology perfected by the Paccard Bell Foundry in Annecy, France, the bells will be connected to an electronic piano keyboard that will allow musicians to play with nuances that no other bell structure in the world can produce.

-The Ars Sonora can be played by a musician at concerts and special events and will also be able to play over 10,000 pre-recorded songs.
+The Ars Sonora can be played by a musician at concerts and special events.
 At the base of the Ars Sonora, a majestic fountain will add a stimulating sight-and-sound experience to the plaza.

 “The Sykes Plaza and the Ars Sonora reflect our emphasis on looking at the University experience in a holistic manner,” said Ronald L. Vaughn, president of The University of Tampa.
 “It will further complement the Sykes Chapel, as a way to show our commitment to focusing on values and developing the character of our students.”